 - During the submission process, authors must specify if the abstract was accepted elsewhere and include the date, location and event.
 This does not disqualify an abstract from being selected.

-- Abstracts that have previously been published are not eligible for submission.
+- Abstracts that have previously been published as manuscripts are not eligible for submission.

 - The ASM Scientific and Educational Competitions Judging Committee reserves the right to re-allocate abstracts submitted to incorrect categories and will notify the submitting author.